stisa/nwasm/NOTES.md

 Another module that may be of interest is `wasmrender`, which tries to print out a json-like representation of the wasm ast.

 ### File list
 Most of the relevant files are either in a wasm folder or have wasm in the name (wasmgen wasmutil wasmsys...) , the changes to other files are just one or two lines to make nim recognize wasm as a target.
-The actual wasm translation is only in `wasmgen`, and I substitute `wasmsys.nim` to `system.nim` so I can try out changes incrementally, before implementing the whole thing.
+The actual wasm translation is only in `wasmgen`.

 - `compiler/wasm` contains wasm ast definition, along with some convenience procs, json-like renderer, encoder to wasm bytecode etc
 - `compiler/wasm/wasmglue.tmpl` contains the templates for html and js parts of the generator.
 The Js part is used when passing `-r` to run via nodejs
 - `compiler/wasmgen.nim` (and `wasmutils.nim`) is the code generation pass
-- `lib/system/wasmsys.nim` is the `system` module the wasm backend uses, so we can implement `system` little by little.
-Will eventually go away once wasm can compile the full system module
-- `tests/wasm` contains some tests, that may be run with nodejs (`nim wasm -r <test.nim>`)
+- `tests/wasm` contains some tests, that may be run with testament (`testament cat wasm`??)

 Nim to Wasm